 Lighter than other price categories without compromising on durability

-There are many factors that come into play when choosing which wheels to get for your bike.
-In general, for bikepacking, you will want to choose wheels and tires that are well suited to the type of ride you are doing.
+Many factors come into play when choosing which wheels to get for your bike.
+In general, for bikepacking, you will want to choose wheels and tires that are well-suited to the type of ride you are doing.

 For me, this is a set of tubeless 35mm tires for my gravel bike that allow me to enjoy on-road cycling, while still getting off-road when I can.